-While certain drilling and completions costs and costs of oilfield services, equipment, and materials decreased in recent years, as service providers reduced their costs in response to reduced demand arising from historically low crude oil prices, such costs began to rise in 2021 and have continued to persist in 2022 in conjunction with the significant increase in commodity prices, labor tightening, and heightened levels of inflation.
-In addition to the effect of inflationary pressures on our costs of operations, rising interest rates as a result of the Federal Reserve's tightening monetary policy have the potential to increase our borrowing costs on debt under our Senior Secured Credit Facility.
+Reversing a trend experienced in 2020 in connection with the impact of COVID-19 and historically low crude oil prices, drilling and completions costs and costs of oilfield services, equipment, and materials began to rise in 2021 and have continued to persist at elevated levels in 2022 in conjunction with the significant increase in commodity prices, labor tightening, supply chain disruptions caused by the COVID-19 pandemic and the resulting limited availability of certain materials and products manufactured using such materials and heightened levels of inflation.
+In addition to the effect of such inflationary pressures on our operating costs, rising interest rates as a result of the Federal Reserve's tightening monetary policy have the potential to increase our borrowing costs on debt under our Senior Secured Credit Facility.
 We remain committed to our ongoing efforts to increase the efficiency of our operations and improve costs, which may, in part, offset cost increases from inflation and reduce our borrowing needs.